JunweiPan3013/iknn-HA/README.md

 ### HA algorithm:
   Please see Mr. Gao's paper: <i><b>IkNN-TFS-Yunjun Gao-20150115</b></i>
 ### Initialization:
   1. Set an extra table to record field-nBins-nObject relations.
-In other words, how many bin are there on each field names, and how many objects at present have complete value on this field.
+In other words, how many bins are there on each field names, and how many objects at present have complete value on this field.
   2. On each field, sort all objects that are complete on this field and distribute them into bins.
-The number of objects in each bins are roughly equal (the difference between two arbitruary bins is no more than 1, and the number of objects are non-ascendent).
+The number of objects in each bin is roughly equal (the difference between two arbitrary bins is no more than 1, and the number of objects is non-ascendent).
   3. For each object inserted, delete or updated, the bins are updated to maintain proper distribution.
 The maintaining algorithm is best described in code, please see the three triggers in pgsql/HAinit.sql.

 ### Query
   1. Enumerate each field of the query object;
-  2. For each field that is complete in the query object, binary search the bins to find which bin (whichBin in code) should the query object belong to.
+  2. For each field that is full in the query object, binary search the bins to find which bin (whichBin in code) should the query object belong to.
-  3. Enumerate each binary-searched bin, compute the distance between each object in the bin and the query object, then do the following things under two situations:
+  3. List each binary-searched bin, compute the distance between each object in the bin and the query object, then do the following things under two situations:
-    1. If the candidate set is not full, insert the object into the candidate set;
+    1. If the candidate set is not complete, insert the object into the candidate set;
-    2. If the candidate set is full, compare the newly computed distance with the largest distance in the candidate set.
-If the newly computed distance is smaller than the largest distance in the candidate set, do a substitution.
+    2. If the candidate set is full, compare the newly measured distance with the longest distance in the candidate set.
+If the newly computed distance is smaller than the longest distance in the candidate set, do a substitution.
-  4. The candidate set is maintained by a max-heap.
+  4. The candidate set maintained by a max-heap.
   5. Return all the tuples remained in the candidate set.

 ## How to use?